jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 ## Generic Encoders and Decoders {#generic}

 A generic CBOR decoder can decode all well-formed CBOR data and present them to an application.
-CBOR data is well-formed if it uses the initial bytes, as well as the byte strings and/or data items that are implied by their values, in the manner defined by CBOR, and no extraneous data follows ({{pseudocode}}).
+See {{pseudocode}}.

-Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the format excludes simple values below 32 that are encoded with an extension byte.
-Also, specific tags may make semantic constraints that may be violated, such as by including a tag in a bignum tag or by following a byte string within a date tag.
-Finally, the data may be invalid, such as invalid UTF-8 strings or date strings that do not conform to {{RFC3339}}.
+Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the text string `0x62c0ae` is not valid UTF-8 and so not a valid CBOR item.
+Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or a date tag containing a byte string or a text string with contents that don't match {{RFC3339}}'s `date-time` production.
 There is no requirement that generic encoders and decoders make unnatural choices for their application interface to enable the processing of invalid data.
 Generic encoders and decoders are expected to forward simple values and tags even if their specific codepoints are not registered at the time the encoder/decoder is written ({{unknown-tags}}).

 Generic decoders provide ways to present well-formed CBOR values, both valid and invalid, to an application.
 The diagnostic notation